-- 1. Benefit offset level: \$1 benefit offset for every \$2 of earnings over the earning disregard threshold. - 2.
-Earning disregard threshold: Initial earning disregard should be set no lower than the current law Trial Work Level (TWL) period earning threshold of \$780 for 2015 (if adopted in 2016 or after should begin with scheduled TWL earning threshold for that year).
-The earning disregard threshold for SSDI should be indexed in the same manner that TWL is currently indexed annually.
-Earnings should be counted when the beneficiary is paid instead of earned under this benefit offset design. - 3.
+- 1. Benefit offset level: \$1 benefit offset for every \$2 of earnings over the earning disregard threshold - 2.
+Earning disregard threshold: Initial earning disregard should be set no lower than the current law Trial Work Level (TWL) period earning threshold of \$770 for 2014 (if adopted in 2015 or after should begin with scheduled TWL earning threshold for that year).
+The earning disregard threshold for SSDI should be indexed in the same manner that TWL is currently indexed annually. - 3.
 The earned income disregard in the Supplemental Security Income (SSI) program should also be increased to the level it would be at if it had been indexed since its inception.
 The earned income disregard in the SSI program should be indexed after it is increased.
-For example, the CCD SSTF is supportive of the approach taken by the Supplemental Security Income Restoration Act (\$112 general income disregard, \$364 earned income disregard). - 4.
-Family economic security: Spousal and dependent benefits will be affected by the creation of a benefit offset in the SSDI program.
-The effect that the reduction of the primary beneficiary's benefit under the offset has on the benefits of family members must be addressed in a manner that does not significantly impact the family's economic security or in a way that it creates a work disincentive.
+For example, the CCD SSTF is supportive of the approach taken by the Supplemental Security Income Restoration Act (\$110 general income disregard, \$357 earned income disregard).